loopbackio/loopback.io/pages/en/lb3/Create-a-simple-API.md

     a single remote method)
   notes (A project containing a basic working example, including a memory database)
 ```

-"
-slc="
+Press **Enter** to accept the default selection, `empty server`.

+If using `slc`:

 ```
 ?
 What kind of application do you have in mind?
-(Use arrow keys) ❯ api-server (A LoopBack API server with local User auth) empty-server (An empty LoopBack API, without any configured models or datasources) hello-world (A project containing a controller, including a single vanilla Message and
+(Use arrow keys) api-server (A LoopBack API server with local User auth) empty-server (An empty LoopBack API, without any configured models or datasources) ❯ hello-world (A project containing a controller, including a single vanilla Message and
     a single remote method)
   notes (A project containing a basic working example, including a memory database)
 ```
-" %}

-Press **Enter** to accept the default selection, `api-server`.
+Arrow down and choose `hello-world`.

 The generator will then display messages as it scaffolds the application including: